omni/tokenbridge/deployment/CONFIGURATION.md

 2.1 `compose_service_user` - specifies the user created by the playbooks.
 This user runs the Token Bridge Oracle.

-2.2 `bridge_repo` contains address of Token Bridge Oracle repository.
+2.2 `bridge_repo` contains the address of the Token Bridge Oracle repository.
 The default value is https://github.com/poanetwork/tokenbridge.

 2.3 `bridge_repo_branch` points to the specific branch or commit to use with the `bridge_repo`.
 If `bridge_repo_branch` is not specified, the default (`master`) branch is used.